Think-write consulting delivers plain language (sometimes called plain English) training to government and business teams.

 Thinking well and writing well are closely connected.
 The ability to organise ideas effectively and communicate them clearly, concisely and persuasively has significant career benefits for individuals.
 It also enhances the effectiveness and reputation of your organisation.

-The course is delivered from the perspective of a practitioner sharing insights and has a definite ‘hands-on’ rather than theoretical approach.
+Plain language (plain English) training is delivered from the perspective of a practitioner sharing insights and has a definite ‘hands-on’ rather than theoretical approach.

 Writing well is a complex capability.
 The course conveys basic knowledge of the writing process and the techniques involved in producing effective text.
 It focuses on helping participants develop text that is concise and clear, and includes opportunity to practise the craft of writing.